 Determine How Much I Am Willing To Lose.
 Mostly I Won’t Lose More Than Half of the Amount of Return That I Expect To Make in the Trade – and I Put a Reminder In to Sell My Position if this Happens – Because my First Principal Is…(Keep The Principal…).

-Hold A Maximum of Three Positions At Any One Time – and Be Absolutely Clear About the Buy Price and the Sell Price.
+Hold A Maximum of Three Positions At Any One Time – and Be Absolutely Clear About the Buy Price and the Sale Price.

 Track Trading Positions On a Daily Basis.
 And Only Buy the Universe of Symbols that I am Familiar With On My Daily Watch List.